 AZA-accredited zoos and aquariums undergo a thorough review that includes a detailed accreditation application as well as a multiple day on-site inspection by a team of experts from around the country.
 Learn more about the AZA Accreditation process.

-AZA is pleased to announce the results of the Accreditation Commission hearings held in March 2016 in Omaha, Nebraska.
+AZA is pleased to announce the results of the Accreditation Commission hearings held in September 2016 in San Diego, California.

 For a complete list of all AZA-accredited institutions and AZA-certified related facilities click here.

 Please be sure to visit our newly improved Accreditation Resource Center where you will find examples of institutional documents and policies that are required for AZA accreditation.
 The Resource Center will continue to be populated with more documents, but many examples and guidelines are available now!

 The 2017 edition of the Accreditation Standards and Related Policies is now available.
 For all other current accreditation materials click here.

 The AZA Accreditation Quarter Century Award was developed in 2015 and recognizes 25 years or more of continuous accreditation.
 Learn more.

 Accreditation standard 1.2.1 requires institutions to have copies of all approved AZA Animal Care Manuals (ACMs) for species within their collections, and to ensure that all animal care staff has access to them.
 For more information and a list of approved ACMs, click here.